devmbm/wiener_linien_4_streamdeck/how_to_compile.md

 # How to Compile the Wiener Linien Stream Deck Plugin

 This guide provides step-by-step instructions for compiling and packaging the Wiener Linien Stream Deck plugin.
-It includes both beginner-friendly instructions and technical details for advanced users and AI assistants.

 ---